ConnorG1067/hist-1900/docs/website/First Memex/Sources/@southwellMisinformationMisunderstoodChallenge2019.md

 > - **Cite Key:** [[@southwellMisinformationMisunderstoodChallenge2019]]
 > - **Link:** [Southwell et al. - 2019 - Misinformation as a Misunderstood Challenge to Pub.pdf](file://C:\Users\conco\Zotero\storage\MIST2VSE\Southwell%20et%20al.%20-%202019%20-%20Misinformation%20as%20a%20Misunderstood%20Challenge%20to%20Pub.pdf)

+#### Key Take Aways
+Southwell write a convincing article regarding misinformation as a threat to public health.
+However, one part really stuck with me.
+Southwell raises the question about algorithms detecting misinformation online and how this is potentially problematic when humans are involved.
+Humans are bias and thus our creations are bias.

 ## Annotations
 %% begin annotations %%
 ### Imported on 2023-02-09 7:28 pm